wulffern/aic2023/lectures/l09_osc.md

 The [Q factor](https://en.wikipedia.org/wiki/Q_factor) has a few definitions, so it's easy to get confused.
 Think of Q like this, if a resonator has high Q, then the oscillations die out slowly.

-Imagine a perfect world without resistance, and an inductor and capacitor in paralell.
+Imagine a perfect world without resistance, and an inductor and capacitor in parallel.
 Imagine we initially store some voltage across the capacitor, and we let the circuit go.
 The inductor shorts the plates of the capacitor, and the current in the inductor will build up until the voltage across the capacitor is zero.
 The inductor still has stored current, and that current does not stop, so the voltage across the capacitor will become negative, and continue decreasing until the inductor current is zero.
 At that point the negative voltage will flip the current in the inductor,